microsoft/live-share/docs/reference/security.md

 | `hide` | **The default.** Globs inside .gitignores are processed as if they were in the "hideFiles" property. |
 | `exclude` | Globs inside .gitignores are processed as if they were in the "excludeFiles" property. |

 A downside of the `exclude` setting is that the contents of folders like node_modules are frequently in .gitignore but can be useful to step into during debugging.
 Consequently, Live Share supports the ability reverse a rule using "!" in the excludeFiles property.
-For example:
+For example, this .vsls.json file would exclude everything in ".gitignore" except for node_modules:

     {
         "gitignore":"exclude",
         "excludeFiles":[
             "!node_modules
+        ]
+    }

+The hide and exclude rules are processed separately, so if you still wanted to hide node_modules to reduce clutter without actually excluding it, you can simply edit the file as follows:

+    {
+        "gitignore":"exclude",
+        "excludeFiles":[
+            "!node_modules
+        ],
+        "hideFiles":[
+            "node_modules"
         ]
     }